jeremyreeder/sitelen2pseudo/README.md

 challenging to work out manually.

 > [!NOTE]
 > This tool is under construction.
-At present it generates only one spelling
+At present it generates only one spelling,
-> and writes it in the Latin script, but that'll change.
+> taking one phoneme from each glyph, and outputs the transcription only in the
+> Latin script with the pronounced phonemes in bold.
+Smarter generation of
+> spellings is planned, along with output of Sitelen Pona glyphs and moraic
+> indicators.